What Is Healthy Pedagogy?

 Healthy Campus Guide to Integrating Well-Being Concepts into Learning Environments

-The “Healthy Campus Guide to Integrating Well-Being Concepts into Learning Environments” suggests strategies to incorporate and integrate health and wellbeing concepts into your classrooms and student activities.
+The “Healthy Campus Guide to Integrating Well-Being Concepts into Learning Environments” (PDF ⤓) suggests strategies to incorporate and integrate health and wellbeing concepts into your classrooms and student activities.
 Support your students’ success by implementing one or more of these practices in your courses:

 - Be Mindful about Deadlines & Workload